Minnesota English Journal

 MEJ, the online journal of the Minnesota Council of Teachers of English, publishes scholarly articles, personal narratives, opinion/position pieces on topical teaching issues, short creative work (mostly poetry), and pieces focused on pedagogical strategies of major interest to English and Language Arts teachers of all instructional levels.

 MEJ seeks to represent both quantitative and qualitative research—papers that are driven by classroom experiment, observation, description, anecdote, survey, interview(s), case study, and cross cultural comparison directly related to pedagogy, instructional research, content and curriculum, and literacy.

 MEJ will also value pieces taking positions on important current issues impacting those teaching as well as being taught in the classroom.

 MEJ’s audience consists of teachers from the elementary to the college level who want to learn more about effective teaching techniques, share their own classroom discoveries, and have a platform for interacting with those who present their work.

-In order to meet the demands for our Spring publication, articles and essays must be submitted by January 15, 2017.
-Peer-reviewed articles may take up to three months before publication after submission.
+In order to meet the demands for our Spring publication, articles and essays must be submitted by January 15, 2018.

 MEJ encourages the submission of three kinds of pieces: